expresspigeon/blog/src/content/kb/flows/flows.md

 If you have any additional questions please reach out to us on https://expresspigeon.com/support.

 <span style="background-color:yellow;"> Zapier trigger - do we have that?Anything else?</span>

+### Transactional message trigger

+You can also start a flow for a contact if you send a transactional message to that contact and he/she opens or clicks that message.
+ For more information,  please refer to [Transactional message flow usage](transactional-send#flow-usage).